DOI10.47051/EPSX4868

 Spanish common name: Culebra pantanera miope.

-Recognition: ♂♂ 74 cmMaximum distance from the snout to the tip of the tail. ♀♀ 85.3 cmMaximum distance from the snout to the tip of the tail..1 The Velvet Swampsnake (Erythrolamprus typhlus) is a medium-sized snake having smooth dorsal scales arranged in 19 rows at mid-body.2 Dorsally, it presents a variable background coloration (bright leaf-green, gray, reddish brown, or slate blue) with minute white flaks as well as a series of diagonal black streaks extending posteriorly towards the ventral scales.24 The streaks are more prominent, albeit sometimes broken into spots, in juveniles and become fainter in older individuals.2,3 The ventral surfaces are whitish, light yellow, or occasionally reddish.2,4 The most similar snakes in western Amazonia are Chlorosoma viridissimum, which has a green, instead of creamy white, belly,4 and E. reginae, a snake having black-checkered yellow ventral surfaces.
-Another similar species is Leptophis nigromarginatus, a snake having head shield with black edges and dorsal scales arranged in 15 rows at mid-body.4
+Recognition: ♂♂ 74 cmMaximum distance from the snout to the tip of the tail. ♀♀ 85.3 cmMaximum distance from the snout to the tip of the tail..1 Erythrolamprus typhlus is a medium-sized snake having smooth dorsal scales arranged in 19 rows at mid-body.2 Dorsally, it presents a variable background coloration (bright leaf-green, gray, reddish brown, or slate blue) with minute white speckles as well as a series of diagonal black streaks extending posteriorly towards the ventral scales (Fig. 1).24 The streaks are more prominent, albeit sometimes broken into spots, in juveniles and become fainter in older individuals.2,3 The ventral surfaces are whitish, light yellow, or occasionally reddish.2,4 This species differs from Chlorosoma viridissimum by having a creamy white, instead of green, belly.4 From E. reginae, it differs by having immaculate white ventral surfaces, whereas in the other species the belly is black-checkered yellow.
+Unlike Leptophis nigromarginatus, this species has a higher number of dorsal scales rows and does not have black edges on the head shields.4

 Figure showing a juvenile individual of Erythrolamprus typhlus

-Figure 1: Juvenile of the Velvet Swampsnake (Erythrolamprus typhlus) from Aguas Negras Lodge, Sucumbíos province, Ecuador.
+Figure 1: Juvenile of Erythrolamprus typhlus from Aguas Negras Lodge, Sucumbíos province, Ecuador.

-Natural history: UncommonUnlikely to be seen more than once every few months..
-Erythrolamprus typhlus is a diurnal and terrestrial snake that inhabits semi-open to closed canopy rainforests, which may be terra-firme or seasonally flooded.4,5 Velvet Swampsnakes also occur in areas having a matrix of pastures, plantations, and remnants of native vegetation.
-Most active individuals are seen during morning hours under sunny or cloudy6 conditions crossing roads and trails, basking in open areas or foraging on leaf-litter, soil,3 or among grass or shrubs.710 At night, individuals sleep on vegetation 30–70 cm above the ground.3,1113 Velvet Swampsnakes have an aglyphous dentition, meaning their teeth lack specialized grooves to deliver venom.14 They are active hunters having a diet primarily based on frogs (including those in the genera Leptodactylus,15 Elachistocleis,16 and Rhinella)3,17,18 Individuals are usually calm and try to flee when threatened, relying mostly on crypsis as a primary defense mechanism.15 If disturbed, they may flatten their body dorsoventrally15,19 and produce a musky and distasteful odor.3 Females containing 2–5 eggs have been reported in Brazil.3
+Natural history: Erythrolamprus typhlus is an uncommon diurnal and terrestrial snake that inhabits old growth as well as heavily disturbed rainforests, which may be terra-firme or seasonally flooded.4,5 Velvet Swampsnakes also occur in areas having a matrix of pastures, plantations, and remnants of native vegetation.
+Individuals are typically active during the morning hours under sunny or cloudy6 conditions.
+They have been seen crossing roads and trails, basking in open areas or foraging on leaf-litter, soil,3 or among grass or shrubs.710 At night, they sleep on vegetation 30–70 cm above the ground.3,1113 Velvet Swampsnakes have an aglyphous dentition, meaning their teeth lack specialized grooves to deliver venom.14 They are active hunters having a diet primarily based on frogs (including those in the genera Leptodactylus,15 Elachistocleis,16 and Rhinella).3,17,18 Individuals are usually calm and try to flee when threatened, relying mostly on crypsis as a primary defense mechanism.15 If disturbed, they may flatten their body dorsoventrally15,19 and produce a musky and distasteful odor.3 Females containing 2–5 eggs have been reported in Brazil.3

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..20,21 Erythrolamprus typhlus is listed in this category mainly on the basis of the species’ wide distribution, occurrence in protected areas, and presumed stable populations.20 Therefore, the species is considered to be facing no major immediate extinction threats.
-However, the destruction and fragmentation of forested environments throughout South America can be a threat for the long-term of survival of the species.
+However, the destruction and fragmentation of forested environments throughout South America can be a threat for the long-term survival of some populations.

-Distribution: Erythrolamprus typhlus is native to an estimated ~672,414 km2 area throughout the Amazon basin and adjacent foothills of the Andes in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.22 The species also occurs in the Atlantic Forest of Brazil, in the Brazilian Cerrado, and El Chaco plains in Bolivia and Paraguay.22 In Ecuador, E. typhlus has been recorded at elevations between 182 and 1293 m (Fig. 2).
+Distribution: Erythrolamprus typhlus is native to an area of approximately 672,414 km2 throughout the Amazon basin and adjacent foothills of the Andes in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Peru, Suriname, and Venezuela.22 The species also occurs in the Atlantic Forest of Brazil, in the Brazilian Cerrado, and the El Chaco plains in Bolivia and Paraguay.22

 Distribution of Erythrolamprus typhlus in Ecuador